SylvainGa/BatteryMonitor/README.md

 In the "Last Charge" view, it tells you when did the last charge occured and to what level did it charge to.

 In the Marker view, you can set two markers using the Start button or touching the screen.
 Once two markes are set, the time between both as well as the discharge rate between these two times will be displayed.
 They will also appear as white vertical lines in the graphical views.
-Even when you clear the makers, the lines remain in graphical views so you can use that to highlight things.

 The projection in the glance and summary view can be as simple as the discharge from the last charge or calculated using the average of all the discharges that the data has accumulated over times.